 - Preserved food such as crackers, cookies, doughnuts:

 Trans fatty acids typically present in packaged food, tend to induce gallstone symptoms.
 Many manufacturers have reduced or eliminated trans-fat from their products but still check nutritional labels to make sure.
 If in doubt, avoid them.

-- Refined foods that include white rice, refined sugar, white bread and refined flour pasta
+- Refined food that includes white rice, refined sugar, white bread and refined flour pasta

 Food good for gallbladder

-Some foods tend to prevent gallbladder problems or reduce symptoms.
+Some food tend to prevent gallbladder problems or reduce symptoms.
 Eating a healthy and well-balanced diet is the best way to improve digestion and prevent gallstones.
 The diet must include: